ilyankou/passport-index-dataset/README.md

 # 2022 Passport Index Dataset
 ## Travel visa requirements for 199 countries, in .csv
-Last updated on 6 March 2022.
+Last updated on 10 April 2022.
 For pre-pandemic requirements, check out the `/legacy` folder.

 ![Passport](passport.png)